ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/dsq.md

 ### Manage Your dSQ Job

-For details on monitoring or managing your array (e.g., `scancel`, `squeue`), refer to the Manage Job Array section above.
+For details on managing your dSQ job (e.g., `scancel`, `squeue`), refer to the (Manage Job Array)[https://docs.ycrc.yale.edu/clusters-at-yale/job-scheduling/dsq/#manage-job-array] section above.
 Keep in mind that index dSQ uses **starts at zero**, so the 3rd line in your job file will have an index of 2.

 ### dSQ Output